nkuhlen/replication-study-financial-macro/README.md

     Details on how to open the bash profile in a shell and general instructions for adding programmes permanently to your path for Windows, Mac and Linux can be found [here](http://hmgaudecker.github.io/econ-python-environment/paths.html).

+4. Make sure that Dynare is added to your Matlab search path.
+To do this, open Matlab and use File->Set Path... to add

+         /Applications/Dynare/<<version>>/matlab/

-4. Navigate to the project folder in a shell and execute the following commands to create a conda environment (named as the current directory) with a minimal Python setup.
+5. Navigate to the project folder in a shell and execute the following commands to create a conda environment (named as the current directory) with a minimal Python setup.

    **(Mac, Linux)**